susanmarie87/Wild_Boutique/README.md

 * I want to be able to sort the items based on their price.

-* I want to be able to see products price and sizes if they have any.

 * I want to be able to add items to my shopping bag

 * I would like to be notified when I add items to bag or interact with the site functionality.